Blebowski/CTU-CAN-FD/README.md

 RTL design of CTU CAN FD is independent from vendor specific libraries or macros.
 It is fully-synchronous design (single clock domain).

 FPGA / ASIC target can be selected by top level generic.
 ASIC target implements clock gating for memories to achieve low dynamic power consumption.
 Additionally, clock enables are used frequently to allow inferred clock gating on ASIC.

 Architecture of CTU CAN FD is described in:
 [![System architecture](https://img.shields.io/badge/System_architecture--blue.svg)]( http://canbus.pages.fel.cvut.cz/ctucanfd_ip_core/doc/System_Architecture.pdf)

-Functional description of CTU CAN FD is in datasheet:
+Functional description of CTU CAN FD is described in:
 [![Datasheet](https://img.shields.io/badge/Datasheet--blue.svg)]( http://canbus.pages.fel.cvut.cz/ctucanfd_ip_core/doc/Datasheet.pdf)

 ## Test-bench